Uncoupling with Intention: How to End a Relationship with Care and Clarity

 “I don’t feel like we’ve been able to repair what’s been hurting us”

-This allows for sharing of primary emotions while reducing criticism and defensiveness.
+This allows for sharing of important emotions while reducing criticism and defensiveness.

 3. Expect Protest and Emotional Pullback